samarh/samarh.github.io/index.md

 [Code]

 ### Handwritten Digit Classifier
-Implemented a handwritten digit classifier in Matlab using a vanilla neural network trained with batch gradient descent on a subset of MNIST. <br>
+Implemented from scratch a vanilla feed-forward neural network trained with batch gradient descent on a subset of MNIST. <br>
 [Code]

 ## Teaching